Voklen/Bash-Adventure/README.md

 Get a *NIX OS...
 Or the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about)

 ## How to use the `cd` command
 cd stands for Change Directory (another name for folder).
 To use it just type `cd` followed by the directory you want to go to.
 By default, the terminal will start you in the home directory.
-So:O
+So:\
 `cd Desktop/`
-will take you to the Desktop folder (Linux file names and bash commands are case sensitive btw) and your terminal will go from:\
+will take you to the Desktop folder (On most operating systems, file names and commands are case sensitive) and your terminal will go from:\
 `username@computername:~$`\
 to:\
 `username@computername:~/Desktop$`\